Through the Wildwood

 Sample Baker’s Schedule:

-This is the schedule that I typically use when baking sourdough.
+This is the schedule that I typically use when baking, and this cranberry walnut sourdough in particular.
 I love this schedule because it allows me time in the evening during the bulk ferment to leave the house or do other activities.
 Some days I begin earlier or later, but this is a great sample schedule to follow if you are having trouble planning bake days.
+Check out this blog for more sourdough schedules!

 The day before: